krstivoja/fanculo/README.txt

 == Description ==

-Fanculo is a comprehensive WordPress plugin that allows you to build custom Gutenberg blocks with ease.
+FanCoolo is a comprehensive WordPress plugin that allows you to build custom Gutenberg blocks with ease.
 It features a React-based admin interface and a sophisticated file generation system that automatically creates all necessary block files.

 **Key Features:**